weaversa/cryptol-course/labs/SAW/SAW.md

 To run any of the examples in this lab, you need to first start the Software Analysis Workbench (SAW) remote API (`saw-remote-api`).
-If you are using the development container that comes w/ this course (`ghcr.io/weaversa/cryptol-course`), you can enter the following command in your terminal:
+If you are using the development container that comes with this course (`ghcr.io/weaversa/cryptol-course`), you can enter the following command in your terminal: